V4mpw0L/TheOutlawsGame/README.md

  #### By V4mpw0L

   * Project that i started for learning, also with the help of ChatGPT.
-I do not have much time lately to focous on it so any help will be appreciatated!
+I do not have much time lately to focous on it so any help will be much appreciated!

  ## Description